rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of net flows ranking: %.3f" % corr['correlation'])
     Fitness of net flows ranking: 0.828

-To appreciate the effective quality of the Copeland and the Net-Flows ranking rules, it is useful to consider both Kemeny's abd Slater's ranking rules.
+To appreciate the effective quality of the Copeland and the Net-Flows ranking rules, it is useful to consider both Kemeny's and Slater's ranking rules.

 The Kemeny and the Slater rankings ..................................